acorn-io/acorn-oss-workshop/secret.md

 In the following we will use a secret of type Basic as this one handles simple username and password information.

-Feel free to browse the documentation to get more information regarding the different types of secrets and how to use each of them.

 ## Adding a secrets in the Acornfile

-First we can add a top level secrets key in our Acornfile as follows.
-It defines a secret named pg-creds, of type basic, with the value postgres set for both the username and password properties.
+First add a top level secrets key in your Acornfile as follows:

 ```
 secrets: {